zarif98sjs/The-Hitchhiker-s-Guide-to-Linear-Algebra/README.md

 &nbsp;

 2 things in mathematics always had me in awe .
-One was complex number and other is linear algebra .
-Linear Algebra is practically everywhere now .
-From state of the art machine learning to the core of quantum computing .
-In my academics , I had the chance of taking Linear Algebra Course which was purely mathematical and as a CS student that was a bit of a bummer .
-So , I had to dig deep to understand the core LA stuffs which also had the practical aspects of it .
-This personal note + blog hybrid containing the basics with some CS flavour hopefully helps people like me .
+One was _complex number_ and other one was _linear algebra_ .
+From state of the art _Machine Learning_ to the core of _Quantum Computing_ , Linear Algebra is practically everywhere .
+In my level 2 , I had the chance of taking Linear Algebra Course which was purely mathematical and as a CS student that was a bit of a bummer .
+To get the CS flavour and gain better intuition , I had to dive deep into other resources (details in the Resource section) .
+This personal note + blog hybrid contains some of the core stuffs that I had learnt and gained better intuition through this time .
+I have also implemented some of the basic LA algorithm stuffs in python for reference code along with the theories .

+Hopefully this serves as a good starting point / refresher for anyone who is starting / practising ML / QC .

 &nbsp;